Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 It gives the employees immense satisfaction, to be able to work from their own devices.
 The flexibility of switching to ‘work mode’ any moment even while on the move makes getting things done a breeze.
-Productivity soars when users are able to collaborate anytime, anywhere from their own devices.
-Working mobile enables employees to take care of urgent customer issues anytime even beyond the normal working hours, and customers, they love that kind of response.
+The employees usually get a monthly/annual allowance for their troubles.
+This helps them keep the device in good shape and upgrade when necessary.

+Wait, diversity in technology is bad?
+Yes, it has got a good side as well as a bad one.
 Going mobile is quite rewarding for the users but it’s the IT department that is left with the daunting task of managing this transformation.
 The different operating systems and countless device models add another layer of complexity.
 Setting up and maintaining the infrastructure required to support a diverse fleet of devices is no small feat either.

 The mobile malware is consistently on the rise and has turned out to be quite a profitable business for attackers.
 New forms like ransomware can hold your data hostage and demand a ransom in exchange for a decryption key to unlock the data.
 We are currently witnessing the evolution of malware and it doesn’t look pretty.